 Hoover with a vacuum installed with a HEPA filter or steam clean your carpets and furniture.

 Once you have rid your home of dust mites, you will want to prevent them from accumulating again so that your hard work wasn’t in vain.
 Check the tips below to keep your home as dust mite free as possible.

-- Clean pillows, mattresses and bedding regularly.
-Keeping all sleeping areas in your home clean will prevent a build up of dead skin denying dust mites their main food source.
+- Clean pillows, mattresses, and bedding regularly.
+Keeping all sleeping areas in your home clean will prevent a build-up of dead skin denying dust mites their main food source.

 - Replace your pillows every 2-5 years and mattresses every 10 years.
 Dust mites like to live in the deepest parts of your pillows and mattresses so regular cleaning will only achieve so much.
 Replacing these items may be expensive but it is the best method of preventing dust mites from accumulating over time.

-- Invest in hypoallergenic pillow and mattress covers.
+- Invest in a hypoallergenic pillow and mattress covers.
 These covers present an additional barrier between you and allergens, whether it is dust mites or pollen and as such are a must have for allergy sufferers.

 - Use bedding made from synthetic materials.
 Bedding made from synthetic materials such as nylon and memory foam mattresses create an environment which is unsuitable for dust mites.

 - Leave your bed unmade.
 This isn’t just an excuse to be lazy in the morning!
 Leaving your bed unmade allows your bedding to air dry and release moisture, this can significantly reduce the number of dust mites calling your bed home.